DevExpress-Examples/winforms-grid-change-color-of-highlighted-search-results/Readme.md

 # WinForms Data Grid - Change the color of highlighted search results

-This example demonstrates how to handle the [CustomDrawCell](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView.CustomDrawCell) event and paint the highlighted text that matches a serach string specified in the grid's Find Panel:
+This example demonstrates how to handle the [CustomDrawCell](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Grid.GridView.CustomDrawCell) event and paint the highlighted text that matches the search string specified in the grid's Find Panel:

 ```csharp
 private void OnCustomDrawCell(object sender, DevExpress.XtraGrid.Views.Base.RowCellCustomDrawEventArgs e) {